derweili/fb-messenger-bot-for-woocommerce/readme.md

 ## To Do's:

--- check why Order status updated do not work anymore
+-- find out why Order status updated do not work anymore